-- 1. Meet entry-level requirements for admission. - 2.
-Complete two exams (comprehensive written exam and standardized clinical exam) at 80% or higher covering foundational knowledge. - 3.
-Demonstrate completed curricular content assessments through direct patient care.

-- 4. Successfully complete a research project at the end of the program. - 5.
+- 1. Meet entry-level requirements for admission. - Complete four exams (one comprehensive written exam at 80% or higher and three objective structured clinical exams (OSCE's) at 70%, 75%, and 80%, respectively) covering foundational knowledge. - 3.
+Demonstrate completed curricular content assessments through direct patient care. - 4.
+Successfully complete a research project at the end of the program. - 5.
 Complete a BOC practice exam at 70% or higher in each practice domain.